Emmydrm/AirBnB_clone/README.md

 # AirBnB clone - The console
-## The airbnb wedsite with most functionalities
+The airbnb wedsite with most functionalities
 # Table of contents
+## General Information
+## Description of the command interpreter

+[TOC]